Typhoon Toraji (2024): Relation to climate change

-A study by World Weather Attribution in December 2024 examined the impact of six consecutive typhoons that had affected Luzon between late October and November, including Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Toraji and Usagi, Man-yi.
+A study by World Weather Attribution in December 2024 examined the impact of six consecutive typhoons that had affected Luzon between late October and November, including Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Toraji, Usagi and Man-yi.
 Using statistical modeling, scientists projected that a 1.3 C rise in sea surface temperatures would cause such an event to occur once every 15 years, with the likelihood increasing to every 12 years.
 They concluded that climate change has increased the probability of at least three Category 3–5 typhoons hitting the Philippines in a year.

 Retirement

-On February 20, 2025, PAGASA retired the name Nika from the rotating naming lists on account of the contributing typhoons that carved a path of destruction in the country in November 2024, and it will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
+On February 20, 2025, PAGASA retired the name Nika from the rotating naming lists on account of the contributing typhoons that carved a path of destruction in the country in November 2024, and it will never be used again as a typhoon name within the Philippine Area of Responsibility.
 It will be replaced with Nanolay — Gaddang creator and culture hero —for the 2028 season.

-At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Toraji, along with eight others, would also be retired from the naming lists for the Western Pacific.
+At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Toraji, along with eight others, would be retired from the naming lists for the Western Pacific.
+In 2026, the name replaced with Gaeguri, which means "frog" in Korean language.